 - 1 ½ tablespoons instant espresso powder

 - 1 ½ tablespoons pure honey

 - 2 tablespoons chili powder

 - ¼ teaspoon hickory smoked sea salt see Note

 - 1 bay leaf

-- 2 (15.5 oz/439 g) cans no-salt-added black beans, rinsed and drained
+- 30 ounces no-salt-added black beans (2 15-ounce cans), rinsed and drained

-- Heat the oil in a 5-quart pot over high heat; once hot, add the beef, onion, bell pepper, and garlic.
+- Heat the oil in a 5-quart pot over high heat.
+Once hot, add the beef, onion, bell pepper, and garlic.
 Cover the pot and cook until the meat is browned, about 8 to 10 minutes, stirring occasionally.

 - Serve topped with any garnishes you like.

-Freezer-Friendly: This meal freezes really well!
+- Freezer-Friendly: This meal freezes really well!
 Freeze in an airtight container for up to 3 months.